-City Segway Tours - See the city from a motorized scooter.
-Not for the faint of heart or risk avers. (multiple vendors)

-DC Insider Tours - For those who would like to see the city by foot, bike or car.
-Hop-on, hop-off tours-This type of tour allows you to buy one ticket to get on and off the bus at various stops throughout the day for a one-time fee.
-Some of the most popular tours are with BigBus and Old Town Trolley.

-Urban Adventures-Smaller tour company offering personalized tours of the monuments or more local oriented tours like the "Politics and Pubs" tour or a food/drink tour of H Street.
+- City Segway Tours-See the city from a motorized scooter.
+Not for the faint of heart or risk-averse. (multiple vendors) - DC Insider Tours-For those who would like to see the city by foot, bike or car. - Pedal Boating at the Tidal Basin-Take in the view of the monuments from the water. - Hop-on, hop-off tours-This type of tour allows you to buy one ticket to get on and off the bus at various stops throughout the day for a one-time fee.
+Some of the most popular tours are with BigBus and Old Town Trolley. - Urban Adventures-Smaller tour company offering personalized tours of the monuments or more local oriented tours like the "Politics and Pubs" tour or a food/ drink tour of H Street.
 Use discount code "UAWAS22" for 10% off.